FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/includes/enabled.rst

 **type**: ``enum``, **default**: ``auto``, **options**: ``true``, ``false``, ``auto``

-Enabled by default if :ref:`ExpressionLanguage is installed <expression language requirement>` and you have :doc:`configured a proxy client </reference/configuration/proxy-client>`.
+Enabled by default if you have configured the cache manager with :doc:`a proxy client </reference/configuration/proxy-client>`.